rackerlabs/docs-cloud-networks/api-docs/general-api/service-access-endpoints.rst

 other Cloud services.

-.. tip:: To help you decide which regionalized endpoint to use, read about :kc-article:`special considerations<about-regions>` for choosing a data center.
+.. tip:: To help you decide which regionalized endpoint to use, read about :how-to:`special considerations<about-regions>` for choosing a data center.

 If you are working with cloud servers that are in one of the Rackspace data centers, using the ``ServiceNet`` endpoint in the same data center has no network costs and provides a